sybrew/The-SEO-Framework-Extension-Manager/extensions/premium/monitor/trunk/readme.md

 Crawling a website from our servers can take from a few seconds up to three minutes.

 This is done in scheduled one-minute intervals.
-When many sites are in the queue, some might be moved upfront at the next interval.
+When many sites are in the queue, some might be moved up front at the next interval.

 If you wish to enqueue a crawl, click on the "Request Crawl" button in the Control Panel.